metadriverse/pvp/README.md

 [Metadrive](https://github.com/metadriverse/metadrive) provides options for three control devices: steering wheel, gamepad and keyboard.

 During experiments human subject can always press `E` to pause the experiment and press `Esc` to exit the experiment.
 The main experiment will run for 40K steps and takes about one hour.
+For toy environment with `--toy_env`, it takes about 10 minutes.

 Click for the experiment details: